TaitoUnited/wordpress-template/CONFIGURATION.md

 ## Local development environment

 Start your local development environment by running `taito kaboom`.
 Once the command starts to install libraries, you can leave it on the background while you continue with configuration.
-Once the application has started, open the web gui with `taito open wordpress` and `taito open admin`.
+Once the application has started, open the web gui with `taito open wordpress`.
+You can open the admin gui with `taito open admin` and display initial admin credentials with `taito info`.
 If the application fails to start, run `taito trouble` to see troubleshooting.
 More information on local development you can find from [DEVELOPMENT.md](DEVELOPMENT.md).

-> TIP: If you use a storage bucket or other external resources in your WordPress setup, but you do not need a separate `dev` remote environment, you can create `dev` environment resources by running `taito env apply:dev terraform` and use those resources in local development.

 ## Basic settings